Jefiozie/ngx-aws-deploy/README.md

     "deploy": {
         "builder": "@jefiozie/ngx-aws-deploy:deploy",
         "options": {
+            "browserTarget": "your-project:build:production",
             "region": "YOUR REGION",
             "bucket": "YOUR BUCKET",
             "secretAccessKey": "YOUR SECRET ACCESSKEY",
             "accessKeyId": "YOUR ACCESS KEY ID"
         }
     }
     ```
-6. Run `ng-deploy` to deploy your application to Amazon S3.
+6. Run `ng deploy` to deploy your application to Amazon S3.